PhD, MEd, RP

 Katherine is Coordinator of High Performance and Sport Psychology Mental Health Services with Psychological & Counselling Services Group.

-Katherine is a Registered Psychotherapist (Qualifying) and she completed her Master of Education degree in Counselling and Psychotherapy through the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
+Katherine is a psychotherapist who completed her Master of Education degree in Counselling and Psychotherapy through the Ontario Institute for Studies in Education (OISE) at the University of Toronto.